anettrolikova/planett/index.md

 - May 2019 got my first job in Ethereum, I was working with team on Ethereum Governance related project.
 This was fail but [Griff](https://twitter.com/thegrifft) introduced me to [Jamie](https://twitter.com/jemenger)
 - June 2019 [Jamie](https://twitter.com/jemenger) offered me to help him out with [Ethereum Magicians](https://ethereum-magicians.org/).
 I started to help out with Operations and Events.
 Jamie became my mentor.
 This was my most valuable connection in Ethereum that I got.

+The story continues in Proof of Work as I started working in the ecosystem full time on a various projects.

 # Proof Of Work
 ### 🌈 Progressbar
 #### September 2018 - January 2020